expressjs/expressjs.com/en/starter/generator.md

 Use the application generator tool, `express-generator`, to quickly create an application skeleton.

-Install `express` with the following command:
+Install the `express` command line tool with the following example:

 ```sh
 $ npm install express-generator -g